 Fellowship awardees are required to attend a university participating in the NNIS Graduate Fellowship Program.
 To become a participating university, interested faculty members must submit an application, which can be found at www.scuref.org on the Forms page.
 Universities selected to participate in the program will have demonstrated a commitment to advancing nuclear nonproliferation international safeguards education and creating a sustainable academic program.
-Interested Fellowship applicants may contact any fellowship coordinator directly for detailed information related to the university’s nuclear nonproliferation international safeguards program.
+Interested Fellowship applicants may contact any Fellowship university coordinator directly for detailed information related to the university’s nuclear nonproliferation international safeguards program.
 The list of participating universities and university Fellowship coordinators can be found here.

 Fellowship appointment is contingent upon acceptance into an approved program at a participating university.
 The initial Fellowship appointment is for a 12-month period, typically renewable for up 48 months.
 Prorated for previously completed graduate work, appointments may be shorter than the maximum allowable number of months.
 Extensions beyond the initial appointment will be considered on a case-by-case basis.

 Terms of Appointment

 Each Fellow must agree to the terms and conditions of appointment delineated in their Appointment Letter and Terms of Appointment documents.
 This includes agreement to pursue the course of study and research described in their application, participate in at least one summer practicum, and entertain DOE/NNSA contractor employment opportunities.
 Fellows must inform the SCUREF program administrators of address changes and must complete any evaluation/assessment questionnaires sent by SCUREF for program information and/or evaluation during the Fellowship and for at least five years after the end of their Fellowship.